Micro Endoscopic Discectomy Surgery

 – Weakness – Often, a patient will experience weakness, especially in the back when trying to perform a high level of activities which require bending or stretching.

 If you are experiencing these types of symptoms or believe that you have chronic pain due to spinal cord issues, contact our office today to help see if we can help.
-Let Dr. Aryan, Dr. Rubin, and our staff help you get BACK@IT with a free MRI review and consultation.
+Let Dr. Aryan, and our staff help you get BACK@IT with a free MRI review and consultation.
 Our minimally invasive procedures can help you live a more normal life where you can focus on the things you want!